 You are warmly welcome to join our Brand Memories creative reminiscing sessions, where our experienced guides bring the Museum displays to life with the help of products, sounds, and scents from the past.
 Sessions at the Museum are open for everyone, but specially designed for people living with dementia.
 Our outreach team is also available to lead reminiscing sessions for care homes and community groups in London.
 Please use the booking form below to enquire about upcoming dates and outreach availability.

 Accessibility information can be found here.

 Are you a part of a memory café, support group, or an informal group of carers?
 We would like to invite your group to visit the Museum, free of charge.
 Our Time Tunnel showcases more than 12,000 original items from the Robert Opie collection, from Victorian times to modern days.
 Walk down memory lane and discover your favourite childhood toys and games, or the breakfast cereals and laundry powders from your family home.
 The Museum is fully accessible, and our café and courtyard garden offer a lovely place to relax during your visit.

 If your group cannot come to the Museum, our outreach team may be able to visit your group, and deliver an educational and entertaining talk about the history of brands, how our consumer society has developed, and how the Museum of Brands came about.
-Contact the Brand Memories team to book a visit.
+Contact our team to book a visit.

 Brands at Home